-DIVERSITY The sixth candle sparks the importance of honoring how diverse our world is.
+DIVERSITY.
+The sixth candle sparks the importance of honoring how diverse our world is.
 "No one is born hating another person because of the color of his skin or his background or his religion [or sexual orientation].
-People must learn to hate, and if they can learn to hate they can learn to love, because love comes more naturally to the human heart." -NELSON MANDELA
+People must learn to hate, and if they can learn to hate they can learn to love, because love comes more naturally to the human heart."
+NELSON MANDELA

-FORGIVENESS Forgiveness is not just for Yom Kippur.
+FORGIVENESS.
+Forgiveness is not just for Yom Kippur.
 The seventh candle sparks forgiveness, which in some cases is wildly difficult to achieve but is always worth the effort.
 "The first to apologize is the bravest.
 The first to forgive is the strongest.
-The first to forget is the happiest." -UNKNOWN
+The first to forget is the happiest."
+UNKNOWN of Hanukkah, you read blessings #1, #2 and #3.
+And then, for the next seven nights, you just read #1 and #2.
+However, #3, the Shehecheyanu, is such a sweet prayer about gratitude that we like to include it on all eight nights.

-GRATITUDE We are at the end of Hanukkah - the big finale!
+GRATITUDE.
+We are at the end of Hanukkah - the big finale!
 The final eighth candle sparks gratitude.
-"Showing gratitude is one of the simplest yet most powerful things humans can do for each other." -RANDY PAUSCH
+"Showing gratitude is one of the simplest yet most powerful things humans can do for each other."
+RANDY PAUSCH